By Erik Marcus

 Almost a decade after the publication of Singer’s Animal Liberation, another philosopher, Tom Regan, stepped onto the scene with his 1983 book The Case for Animal Rights.
 Regan’s book offered an analysis of animal rights that bypassed utilitarian thinking in favor of focusing on animal consciousness itself.
 The Case for Animal Rights is hard-core academic philosophy, and is likely too challenging for the mainstream reader.
 So in 2003 Regan revisited the topic with a book titled Empty Cages, which is far more accessible and offers a superb introduction to his non-utilitarian approach to animal advocacy.

 To Regan, gauging the degree that animals suffer and humans benefit is a distraction.
-What matters is simply whether exploited animals have sufficient awareness to be the “subject of a life.”
+He was instead interested in whether the animals under consideration possess sufficient awareness to be the “subject of a life.”
 If some animals indeed possess this level of sentience, then taking their lives, or depriving them of life in a natural setting, is a violation of their rights regardless of any benefits derived by humans.

 Future court cases will probably extend legal personhood to include a wide diversity of species.
 From crows who can understand analogies to the remarkable ability of dolphins to display empathy, it seems that the more you learn about animals the more species may fall under the umbrella of being entitled to legal personhood.
 In fact, an entire book—Drawing the Line, by the attorney Steven M. Wise—is devoted to exploring legal personhood and evaluating which animals merit protection within this sphere.

-While the thought leaders within the animal rights movement have historically been philosophers, the study of animal personhood has primarily been led by lawyers.
-That’s perhaps because personhood may well be the most pragmatic and strategically important concept to arise within the animal protection movement.
+The thought leaders within the animal rights movement have historically been philosophers.
+But it was lawyers who were responsible for developing the core thinking related to animal personhood.
+That’s perhaps because personhood may well be the most legally potent concept to arise within the animal protection movement.
 As Steven Wise has said, “If you want to improve the philosophical status of animals you are best off talking to philosophers, but if you want to advance the legal status of animals then you should talk to lawyers.”

 Philosophy is tedious and challenging, and only the tiniest portion of people ever wades deeply into it.
 But even a rudimentary understanding of the core animal rights and animal welfare concepts can greatly increase your advocacy abilities.
 A familiarity with animal rights and welfare can guide you to the most effective forms of activism, while also enabling you to choose the talking points that are most likely to persuade others.

-Since people have such a wide range of beliefs about the moral status of animals, the most effective animal advocates use both rights and welfare rhetoric.
-It’s easy to inject the primary concepts underlying animal rights and welfare into a conversation without turning things into a graduate school philosophy debate.
+People have an incredibly wide range of beliefs about the moral status of animals.
+To reach people with every conceivable belief, the most effective animal advocates therefore use both rights and welfare rhetoric.
+The primary concepts underlying animal rights and welfare are simple and straightforward.
 For instance, any conversation pertaining to animal exploitation can touch on issues like:

 - Welfare considerations: “Might it be easier to avoid animal products altogether than it is to pay the extreme amount of money and attention needed to guarantee excellent levels of housing and care?”